Tuesday, 3 January 2017

 Overview

-Back pain is one of the most common reasons people go to the doctor.
-Most people will experience it at least once in their lives.
+Back pain is one of the most common reasons people go to the doctor or miss work.
+The vast majority of people will experience it at least once in their lives.

-Fortunately, surgery is rarely needed.
-Simple home treatments and proper body mechanics often heal the back within a few weeks.
+The Good News: Fortunately, surgery is rarely needed.
+Simple home treatments, anti-inflammatory medications, and proper body mechanics often heal the back within a few weeks.

 Symptoms

-Signs can range from a muscle ache to a shooting, burning sensation.
-Symptoms include:
+Signs can range from a dull, constant muscle ache to a sudden, shooting, or burning sensation.
+Common symptoms include:

-• Pain that radiates down your leg (Sciatica).
+• Pain that radiates down your glutes and the back of your leg (Sciatica).

 ⚠️ RED FLAG SYMPTOMS

-• Causes new bowel or bladder problems (loss of control).
+• Causes new bowel or bladder problems (loss of control/incontinence).

 • Is accompanied by a fever.

-• Follows a fall, blow to the back, or other injury.
+• Follows a high-impact fall, blow to the back, or vehicle accident.

 Causes